sparrovv/umamisavvy.com/about.md

 header-img: "img/miyajima.jpg"
 ---

-Things we saw and have learnt during the trip to Japan.
+Things we saw and learnt during a few awesome trips we did.
 Written down so we don't forget.